 He gave up all the unimaginable riches and untold wisdom of the universe to be born in a barn and laid in an animal trough.

 But, most of all, try to imagine what it was like sitting at the right hand of the Father in heaven contemplating this idea of becoming utterly helpless and, for at least a period of time, presumably, clueless!

-Like any other child, Jesus was born not knowing how to walk or talk.
-How many of us would be willing to trade our own lives and consciousness, even as mere adult mortal human beings, to re-enter the world that way, again?
-This was the Creator of the universe who did that.
+Like any other child, Yeshua was born not knowing how to walk or talk.
+How many of us would be willing to trade our own lives and consciousness even as adult mortal human beings to re-enter the world that way, again?

-That’s what Christmas represents to me.
-It is every bit as awe-inspiring as contemplating Jesus’ death and Resurrection.
+That’s what the birth of Yeshua represents to me.
+It is every bit as awe-inspiring as contemplating Yeshua’s death on the cross and Resurrection.

-Believers acknowledge the sacrifice Jesus made on Calvary – as well we should.
+Believers acknowledge the sacrifice Yeshua made on Golgotha.
 But, truly, we ought to consider the sacrifice He made the day He willingly stepped down from heaven in the Virgin Birth, which might also be termed the Miraculous and Mysterious Condescension.

 The angel Gabriel appears to the virgin Mary in 1898’s ‘The Annunciation’ by Pennsylvania artist Henry Ossawa Tanner